 Spanish company Floqq offers their eponymous learning platform.

-iversity.org partners with academic institutions and knowledge-based companies to offer high-quality academic and professional development courses online.
-Individuals as well as corporate clients and their employees can choose between MOOCs and online professional development courses from a wide ...
+iversity.org is an education technology company that partners with academic institutions and knowledge-based companies to offer high-quality academic and professional development courses online.
+Individuals as well as corporate clients and their employees can choose between MOOCs and online profe...

 Certica Solutions offers ItemLogic, a learning management system that enables assessment content providers to bring engaging content to the K-12 market with enterprise-class infrastructure to support large-scale item creation, content collection management, and item and assessment delivery.

 Shezartech is an edtech company that has grown rapidly to a complete digital technology capability team.
 The company provides Nucleus, a web-based LMS and Brainmint, a mobile learning LMS app.
 Shezartech says their sharp focus on e-learning content development function has enhanced their progres...